HJBerwick/HJBerwick.github.io/_posts/2024-05-22-customer-segmentation.md

 Even those this is a simple solution, based upon high level product areas, it will help leaders in the business, and category managers, gain a clearer understanding of the customer base.

-Tracking these clusters over time would allow the client to more quickly react to dietary trends, and adjust their messaging and inventory accordingly.
+Tracking these clusters over time would allow the client to react to dietary trends more quickly and adjust their messaging and inventory accordingly.

 Based upon these clusters, the client will be able to target customers more accurately, promoting products and discounts to customers that are truly relevant to them.
 Overall, this will enable a more customer focused communication strategy.